 TEFL - because it's focused on language teaching, which has given me a career and a passion.

 Teacher - because teaching is just what we do!

 Or, if you prefer a handy Venn diagram:

 Yes, I can’t seem to stop drawing teaching ideas and concepts as little diagrams, so you’ll find lots sprinkled throughout the site.
 I apologise in advance.

 The best way to keep in touch is to subscribe to my monthly newsletter.
-It's called Barefoot EXTRA, and has all the latest articles and ideas from the site and around the web.
+It has all the latest articles and ideas from the site and TEFL articles from around the web.

 It's totally free, and your details are never passed on (so no spam, ever).